earthai-tech/k-diagram/paper.md

 provide a comprehensive toolkit for dissecting forecast performance.
 This includes functions to evaluate prediction **interval performance** by visualizing coverage, the magnitude of anomalous failures, and the temporal consistency of interval widths.
-Furthermore, the library introduces innovative methods for visualizing **error distributions**, such as polar error bands to separate systemic bias from random error, and polar violins—a novel adaptation of the traditional violin
+Furthermore, the package introduces innovative methods for visualizing **error distributions**, such as polar error bands to separate systemic bias from random error, and polar violins—a novel adaptation of the traditional violin